 the oral drug as instructed and develops some pain medication in their system before the numbing wears off, the transition should be pleasant and feel no discomfort.
 Hence, is a hair transplant painful?
 Thanks to local anesthesia and post-operative pain medication, no, a hair transplant isn’t painful.
 While no medical procedure can be totally effortless and some concise and likely transitory degree of discomfort is conceivable, a hair

-is ordinarily a wonderful and simple experience for most hair loss sufferers.
+transplant is ordinarily a wonderful and simple experience for most hair loss sufferers.